 Another normalization preprocessing algorithm is resampling.
 As the data points on the pen trajectory are generated asynchronously and with different time-resolutions depending on the used hardware and software, it is desirable to resample the recordings to have points spread equally in time for every recording.
-This was done with linear interpolation of the $(x, t)$ and $(y, t)$ sequences and getting a fixed number of equally spaced points per stroke.
+This was done by linear interpolation of the (x, t) and (y, t) sequences and getting a fixed number of equally spaced points per stroke.

 Connect strokes is a noise reduction algorithm.
 It happens sometimes that the hardware detects that the user lifted the pen where the user certainly didn't do so.
-This can be detected by measuring the euclidean distance between the end of one stroke and the beginning of the next stroke.
+This can be detected by measuring the Euclidean distance between the end of one stroke and the beginning of the next stroke.
 If this distance is below a threshold, then the strokes are connected.

 Due to a limited resolution of the recording device and due to erratic handwriting, the pen trajectory might not be smooth.
 One way to smooth is calculating a weighted average and replacing points by the weighted average of their coordinate and their neighbors coordinates.
 Another way to do smoothing would be to reduce the number of points with the Douglas-Peucker algorithm to the most relevant ones and then interpolate the stroke between those points.
 The Douglas-Peucker stroke simplification algorithm is usually used in cartography to simplify the shape of roads.
 It works recursively to find a subset of points of a stroke that is simpler and still similar to the original shape.
-The algorithm adds the first and the last point $p_1$ and $p_n$ of a stroke to the simplified set of points $S$ .
-Then it searches the point $p_i$ in between that has maximum distance from the line $p_1p_n$ .
-If this distance is above a threshold $\epsilon$ , the point $p_i$ is added to $S$ .
-Then the algorithm gets applied to $p_1p_i$ and $p_ip_n$ recursively.
+The algorithm adds the first and the last point p_1 and p_n of a stroke to the simplified set of points S .
+Then it searches the point p_i in between that has maximum distance from the line p_1p_n .
+If this distance is above a threshold ε , the point p_i is added to S .
+Then the algorithm gets applied to p_1p_i and p_ip_n recursively.
 It is described as "Algorithm 1" in [VW90].